jenslaufer/data-driven-entrepreneurship-blog/_posts/2020-11-30-an_initial_sofware_setup_for_startups.md

 Why is this kind of software optional?
 Email-marketing-solutions and aContent Management Systems provide as well the possibily to build landing pages, so you rather save the cost.

-### Survey Tools (Optional)
+### Online Survey Tools (Optional)

 To find your scalable, repeatable and valuable business model you must learn about your target customer and his pain points.
 Your startup solves these pain points with your products.
 Surveys are a good way of learning besides interviews.

 There are SaaS that let you create surveys without friction.
+Cloud based SaaS Survey software like [SurveyMonkey](https://apply.surveymonkey.com/referral-demo/?grsf=e85j0h) and [TypeForm](https://typeform.com) just offer payed packages.
+[JotForm](https://jotform.com) is a bit cheaper and also offers a free layer.
+[Google Forms](https://docs.google.com/forms/) are free.

+I think conducting surveys is important, because it's a data driven approach to get insights.
+However I wouldn't spend money for a survey tool to keep your costs low.
+Google Forms are you friend for surveys.
+For sure you cannot easily conduct a survey within your domain name, but do you really want it.
+But do you really want this?
+While operating in the search mode I would rather use different domains to stay under the radar: Remember, you haven't found your final business model, so it's a bad idea to burn your brand in this stage.
+Therefore it's OK to conduct surveys from a personal Google account.

 **Extra Tipp**